Expand Your Learning Capabilities 10 Fold

 BEING ENTRENCHED IN ONE STYLE

-For example: An instructor that is entrenched in DISCOVER working with a leaner that is entrenched in COMMAND is a recipe for disaster.
+An instructor entrenched in DISCOVER working with a leaner that entrenched in COMMAND is a recipe for disaster.
 Along the same lines as a learner that is entrenched in DESIGN employing the services of an instructor entrenched in COMMAND.
+It’s not going to work.

 The key for successful learning is for both the learner and instructor to recognize their own preferences if they have one and to escape from the confines of that particular style developing the ability to move freely back and forth along all the styles opening up huge possibilities for learning.